rhysseddon/Flags-Quiz-MS2-Project-/TESTING.md

 ## Mobile View

-Website should appear as follows on a mobile (example used Moto G4):
+Website must appear as follows on a mobile (example used Moto G4):

 ![Image](assets/images/readme-images/mobile-view-screenshot.png)

 ## Devtools

-The website was extensively tested for responsiveness in google chrome devtools in the following devices:
+The website was extensively tested for responsiveness in Google Chrome Devtools on the following devices:

 - Moto G4
 - Galaxy S5